What If God Was In Charge?

 Read More

-A Primer on Maverick City Music: Beacon of Unity and Worship
+A Primer on Maverick City Music: The Church Coming Together

-A Primer on Maverick City Music: Beacon of Unity and Worship
+A Primer on Maverick City Music: The Church Coming Together

 Founded in 2018 by Tony Brown and Jonathan Jay, Maverick City Music has emerged as a powerful force in the faith-based musical landscape.
 The collective seeks to break down the barriers between different musical genres, races, and cultures, forging a new path for worship music that is both inclusive and innovative.